 Physical Health Tips

-In this “Tips” series I’ll now zoom in on 15 tips to improve and watch over your Physical Health.
+In this “Tips” series I’ll now zoom in on 15 tips to improve and watch over your Physical Wellbeing.

 - Physical health includes every part of your body, from your hair to the nail on your little toe and everything in between.

-Care for each part to ensure that your overall physical health is the best it can be.
+Care for each part to ensure that your overall health is the best it can be.

 - Your hair often mirrors your overall health.